 Semantic Execution Layer for Enterprise AI Self-healing, always current

-Colrows is the semantic execution layer that autonomously builds and governs a typed semantic graph across your entire data estate.
+Colrows is the semantic execution layer for enterprise AI - an autonomous semantic layer platform that builds and governs a typed semantic graph across your entire data estate.
 Every agent query compiles through it.
 Every join is proven.
 Every answer is traceable.

 Trusted by engineering teams at Pfizer, Cipla, BTS Group, Flobiz, and Brexa.